janramirez/email-marketing-software/README.md

 ```

 # Domains
 Since this project is an implementation of a Domain-Driven Design Architecture, each model lives in a domain that makes sense.
 Given the following models,

-- subscribers
-- tags
-- subscriber_tag
-- forms
-- blasts
-- schedules
-- schedule_scheduledMails
-- scheduledMails
-- sent_mail
-- automations
-- automation_steps
+**Subscriber**
+   The subscriber domain contains classes that are related to subscriber  data
+**Mail**
+   The mail domain contains classes related to email data
+**Automations**
+   The automation domain contains classes used by automation data
+**Shared**
+   The shared domain contains classes that are common to more than one domain

 ## Model-Domain Relation